-The trust has ensured internal review processes through employing the service of Jill McCall as internal scrutineer.
-This work has been completed as per the planned schedule albeit, owing to COVID, one review had to be carried out remotely.
+This work has been completed as per the planned schedule albeit a short period elapsed while a replacement was sourced following Jill McCall becoming unavailable.
 There were no material control issues identified.
 The advisory points identified were reviewed by the board with appropriate adjustments being made to future processes.

 The internal scrutineer spent time reviewing files and systems and lead discussions with key personnel about relevant processes.
-Her findings were documented in written format and presented in person to the relevant board committee.
-The trust identified particular areas of risk that they deemed of priority to ensure that no irregularity was identified, and that associated processes minimised the opportunity for misrepresentation in the accounts.
+The findings were documented in written format and presented in person to the relevant board committee.
+The trust identified areas of risk that they deemed of priority to ensure that no irregularity was identified, and that associated processes minimised the opportunity for misrepresentation in the accounts.